cs10/su25/_projects/project6-proposals.md

     - Examples:
         - Merge sort algorithm
         - Determining whether a game is over condition
+            - If your future is a game over condition, then you CANNOT use the "is touching" block in Snap!
         - Determining whether a move is valid
+        - Determining and displaying the top three (or some number) of high scores
 - Extensive use of libraries (in either Python or Snap!)
     - Must use at least three different functions for the library imported
     - Or three different libraries imported, and one function each is used.